ethereum/consensus-specs/specs/beacon-chain.md

 * **Validator** - a participant in the Casper/sharding consensus system.
 You can become one by depositing 32 ETH into the Casper mechanism.
 * **Active validator set** - those validators who are currently participating, and which the Casper mechanism looks to produce and attest to blocks, crosslinks and other consensus objects.
 * **Committee** - a (pseudo-) randomly sampled subset of the active validator set.
 When a committee is referred to collectively, as in "this committee attests to X", this is assumed to mean "some subset of that committee that contains enough validators that the protocol recognizes it as representing the committee".
-* **Proposer** - the validator that creates a block
+* **Proposer** - the validator that creates a beacon chain block
-* **Attester** - a validator that is part of a committee that needs to sign off on a block.
+* **Attester** - a validator that is part of a committee that needs to sign off on a beacon chain block.
 * **Beacon chain** - the central PoS chain that is the base of the sharding system.
 * **Shard chain** - one of the chains on which user transactions take place and account data is stored.
 * **Crosslink** - a set of signatures from a committee attesting to a block in a shard chain, which can be included into the beacon chain.
 Crosslinks are the main means by which the beacon chain "learns about" the updated state of shard chains.
-* **Slot** - a period of `SLOT_DURATION` seconds, during which one proposer has the ability to create a block and some attesters have the ability to make attestations
+* **Slot** - a period of `SLOT_DURATION` seconds, during which one proposer has the ability to create a beacon chain block and some attesters have the ability to make attestations
-* **Cycle** - a span of blocks during which all validators get exactly one chance to make an attestation (unless a validator set change happens inside of one)
+* **Cycle** - a span of slots during which all validators get exactly one chance to make an attestation
 * **Finalized**, **justified** - see Casper FFG finalization here: https://arxiv.org/abs/1710.09437
 * **Withdrawal period** - number of slots between a validator exit and the validator balance being withdrawable
 * **Genesis time** - the Unix time of the genesis beacon chain block at slot 0